Owners Book Recommendations

 before the Abolition revival of the mid 1830’s, good read.

-An example of a rare Antebellum era work on slavery that was written by a
+An example of a rare Antebellum era work on slavery, which was written by a

-slave which was not published by and for Abolitionists, an interesting read.
+slave and was not published by, nor for, abolitionists, an interesting read.

 These works are two of the largest pro-slavery compilations to have ever